 BVES already identifies and maps its highest risk circuits through its the Fire Safety Circuit Matrix.
-This risk is further understood through the use of BVES's other risk assessment, modeling and mapping tools including the Technosylva products procured by Bear Valley.
-With the implementation of Technosylva's model, BVES will perform these calculations and expects to have them available in its 2024 WMP Update.
+The output of this effort is shown above in Table 6-5.
+BVES further describes the Fire Safety Circuit Matrix, including its data inputs in Section 6.1.1.
+As you can see this incorporates both ignition risk as well as PSPS risk.
+While this matrix is the best illustration of which are the top-risk contributing circuits, this represents only part of BVES's risk assessment process.
+This risk is further understood through the use of BVES's other risk assessment, modeling and mapping tools including the Risk-Based Decision-Making Framework, the Risk Register Model, and the products from Technosylva and REAX procured by Bear Valley.
+With the implementation of Technosylva's WRRM model, BVES will perform these calculations and expects to have them available in its 2024 WMP Update.
+As stated above, it is BVES's intent to replace the Fire Safety Circuit Matrix once the WRRM model is full implemented.